Be at the heart of actionFly remote-controlled drones into enemy territory to gather vital information.

 Create job alert

-Interested in exploring the world of legaltech?
-Join our diverse team at SeedLegals and provide high-quality support to some of London's most exciting startup founders!
 SeedLegals is the leading provider of automated legal solutions for startups in the UK, France, and Ireland.
-We are a Series A company, backed by exceptional VCs such as Index Ventures, committed to making entrepreneurship accessible to all.
-We have revolutionised early-stage fundraising, team reward systems, and business scalability since 2016.
-With offices in London, Paris, and a team in Ireland and the US, we’re always looking for talented individuals to join our team.
+We’re a Series A company, backed by exceptional VCs such as Index Ventures, committed to making entrepreneurship accessible to all.
+We've revolutionised early-stage fundraising, team reward systems, and business scalability since our inception in 2016.
+With over 60,000 companies served and startups raising over £2 billion on our platform, we\'ve become a driving force in the industry.

 • Employing data modelling techniques in BigQuery and dbt, with an emphasis on legal and venture capital data.

 • Building production-grade LLM pipelines with complex business domain understanding.
-You’ll have complete ownership and autonomy over the ADLC, from the initial pilot through deployment and continuous iteration.
+You\'ll have complete ownership and autonomy over the ADLC, from the initial pilot through deployment and continuous iteration.

 • Bachelor’s degree in Computer Science or a related practical discipline.